zhangyang13576997233 / Shutterstock

 In nuclear power plants, the cooling water temperature reaches nearly 300 °C and its pressure up to 120 bar.
 Nickel base alloys or stainless steel is used to fabricate the pressure bearing components that are in contact with the cooling water.
 When oxygen in water reacts with the outermost layers of the metals, a thin oxide layer is formed, slowing down further corrosion.
 The shielding of this layer could be improved by adding minor alloying elements to the steel.
 The flow of the cooling water leads to the release of corrosion products from the thin metal oxide layer.
 When these materials pass through the core of the reactor, they become activated and are deposited on the inner surfaces of the pipes.
 Due to the ensuing activity build-up, the maintenance operations of nuclear plants become more expensive in the longer term.

 Stress Corrosion Cracking

-Reducing Activity Build-up By Optimised Water Chemistry
+Reducing Activity Build-Up Through Optimized Water Chemistry

 Keeping Cracking in Check